koumba97/music-library/README.md

 # Music library 🎵

-The Music Library is a simple React web application that allows users to browse a limited collection of my favorite albums using a search bar.
+The Music Library is a simple React web application using [Spotify API](https://developer.spotify.com/) that allows users to browse a limited collection of my favorite albums using a search bar.

 ## Features
 - Browse a collection of albums
 - Search for music using a search bar
+- Play selected tracks (30sec previe)

-### Installation
+## Installation
 1. Clone the repository to your local machine using the following command:
 ```shell
 git clone https://github.com/koumba97/music-library.git